lee-dohm/lee-dohm.github.io/_posts/2015-01-10-converting-linguist-for-atom.md

 Perhaps this idea will consume too many resources for only marginal benefit over Atom's built-in algorithm.
 But I think this ability would be useful for Atom in too many places to not at least give it a shot.
 I'll be documenting each stage as they are completed and posting them here.
 I think it will be interesting reading as I discover how to profile and analyze JavaScript performance and memory usage.
 So stay tuned!

 [^avoid-yaml]: Linguist uses [YAML][yaml] to store a lot of the metadata around known languages.
 Atom uses a similar, but incompatible, format called [CSON][cson].
-There isn't a need to have both libraries installed when YAML will only be used by atom-linguist.
+There shouldn't be a need to have both libraries installed, so atom-linguist should use CSON.
 [^conversion]: Why can't I just use the Ruby library?
 Because Atom has specifically avoided adding any dependencies on languages other than CoffeeScript and a few native-compiled libraries that are guaranteed to be available cross-platform.
 If I want to eventually include atom-linguist in Atom itself, then it needs to be a Node module.

 [bayes]: https://en.wikipedia.org/wiki/Naive_Bayes_classifier